[ Litepaper ]

 Footnotes

 1 Ringtail is a candidate threshold signature scheme with message-independent preprocessing and reported signature/communication sizes at large thresholds; it's explicitly exploratory and benchmark-gated for Quantum.
+Separate from Mithril, which is used for institutional custody (≤6 party limit).

 2 NIST PQC standards & status: FIPS 203/204/205 (finalized Aug 2024).
 Falcon is selected by NIST and planned for standardization as FN-DSA (FIPS 206, in development).